can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 title.
-I almost decided to write such a library myself but then stumbled upon [reddit post][reddit slugify] where author presented `cl-slug` library which solved exactly this problem and not only for endlish but also for a number of other languages including russian.
+I almost decided to write such a library myself but then stumbled upon [reddit post][reddit slugify] where author presented `cl-slug` library which solved exactly this problem and not only for English but also for a number of other languages including Russian.
 Thank you `author`!

-After slug was there I had to ensure the uniqueness of the filename. final logic turned out to be pretty straightforward: generate base in the form of `YYYY-MM-DD-slug` where timestamp was creation timestamp of the post and if there was aleady a file with the name `YYYY-MM-DD-slug`, keep adding `-1`, `-2` etc at the end till we found a vacant spot.
+After slug was there I had to ensure the uniqueness of the filename. final logic turned out to be pretty straightforward: generate base in the form of `YYYY-MM-DD-slug` where timestamp was creation timestamp of the post and if there was already a file with the name `YYYY-MM-DD-slug`, keep adding `-1`, `-2` etc at the end till we found a vacant spot.